Information Systems (ISAN)

 ISAN 4349.
 Advanced Database Management Systems.

-This course introduces advanced concepts and database processes to support applications for Business Intelligence.
-Multi-dimensional modeling along with database, reporting, and analysis capabilities of a modern database environment will be used to design and develop stored procedures, views, user-defined functions, reports and multi-dimensional information cubes.
+This course introduces advanced cloud-based database concepts and processes to support applications for Business Intelligence.
+Multi-dimensional modeling along with database, ETL (Extract, Transform, Load) & data pipeline, reporting, and advanced analytic capabilities of a modern database in a cloud-based environment will be used to design and develop objects, scaling, partition, storage optimization & cost management and multi-dimensional information cubes.
 Prerequisite: ISAN 3382 with a grade of "D" or better.
 Corequisite: ANLY 3339 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.